ovh/docs/pages/platform/public-cloud/switch_volume_type/guide.en-gb.md

 ## Instructions

-When trying to change a block storage volume type to a 'High speed gen2' one, the migration policy will needs to be changed from 'Never' to 'On-demand'.
+When trying to change a block storage volume type to a "High speed gen2" one, the migration policy will need to be changed from `Never` to `On-demand`.

-The migration policy is set by default to 'Never' as the volume stays on the same CEPH cluster.
-However, for the 'High speed gen2' the volume will need to be migrated to a new cluster.
+The migration policy is set by default to `Never` as the volume stays on the same CEPH cluster.
+However, for the "High speed gen2" type, the volume will need to be migrated to a new cluster.

 This modification can be made via Horizon or the Openstack CLI.

 ### From the Horizon Interface

-Log into the [Horizon interface](https://horizon.cloud.ovh.net/auth/login/) and make sure you are in the correct region.
+Log in to the [Horizon interface](https://horizon.cloud.ovh.net/auth/login/) and make sure you are in the correct region.
 You can verify this on the top left corner.

 ![Region selection](images/region2021.png){.thumbnail}